rickie95/3DMMRegistration/README.md

 ### Usage

-1. Load two models, you can choose between .mat and .wrl + .bnd formats.
+1. Load two models, you can choose between .mat, .wrl + .bnd and .off formats.
-2. Select the amount of points to be used.
+2. Select the amount of points to be used and the CPD version: rigid, affine or deformable.
 3. "Registrate", and wait for the result.

 In the log box you can see the registration error and some messages.